Symptoms can include one or more of the following:

 If you do get COVID-19 again you will have access to the same advice, help and support you would receive for a new COVID-19 infection.

 28 days or fewer since a previous infection

-If you get COVID-19 symptoms again and it has been 28 days or fewer since a previous infection (either from when you tested positive or you first had symptoms) and:
+If you get COVID-19 symptoms again and it has been 28 days or fewer since your previous infection:

-- you are low risk, you do not need to take another test — stay home and recover, until 24 hours after you no longer have symptoms
+- you should stay home and recover until 24 hours after you no longer have symptoms.

-- you have an underlying health condition or have COVID-19-like symptoms that are getting worse, you should seek advice from a health practitioner or Healthline on 0800 358 5453.
+If you have an underlying health condition or your symptoms are getting worse, you should get advice from a health practitioner or Healthline on 0800 358 5453.

 29 days or more since a previous infection

 If you have COVID-19 symptoms again and it has been 29 days or more since a previous infection, you should take a RAT.

 If it is positive, you must self-isolate and follow the same advice as for your first infection.